EricMFink/PRcasebook/Chapters/Part 6 - Advocacy/Advocacy & Conduct in Litigation.md

 voluntarily, approximately three months later; and (6) by failing to supervise Gardner in filing a petition for writ of habeas corpus.

 B. Gadda v.
-Ashcroft --- appeal from BIA disciplinary proceedings
+Ashcroft---appeal from BIA disciplinary proceedings

 Based on the State Bar Court's order, on October 2, 2001, the BIA suspended Gadda from practice before the BIA, the Immigration Courts,